CaroleB-UW/DBFoundations-Module07/index.md

 ### Introduction
-This is Module 7 Homework introduces the different type of SQL functions.
+This paper introduces different types of SQL functions.

 ### 1. Explain when you would use a SQL UDF.
 I would use a SQL UDF (User-Defined Function) when there is no built-in functions available to perform the operations I need.
 One example is if need to be able to enter parameters in the program.
 The Function will return results depending on the value of the parameters.